tvarkevi/RS_FMRI/README.md

 ResliceROIMask(fileInfo, input_filename);
 ```

-Note: It is also possible to create a p-map of the total amygdala as seed-region, This can be done using the [ComputeAmygdalaMask.m](https://github.com/tvarkevi/RS_FMRI/blob/master/ComputeAmygdalaMask.m) file by entering the following line of code in the command window:
+> Note: It is also possible to create a p-map of the total amygdala as seed-region, This can be done using the [ComputeAmygdalaMask.m](https://github.com/tvarkevi/RS_FMRI/blob/master/ComputeAmygdalaMask.m) file by entering the following line of code in the command window:

 ```
 ComputeAmygdalaMask;
 ```

-This function sums the **Amygdala_BL.nii**, **Amygdala_CM.nii**, and **Amygdala_SF.nii** p-maps into the conjoined output files 'Amygdala_Total.nii’ and ‘rAmygdala_Total.nii’, representing the unprocessed and resliced total amygdala p-maps, respectively.
+This function sums the **Amygdala_BL.nii**, **Amygdala_CM.nii**, and **Amygdala_SF.nii** p-maps (found in the *.../Anatomy/PMaps* directory) into the conjoined output files 'Amygdala_Total.nii’ and ‘rAmygdala_Total.nii’, representing the unprocessed and resliced total amygdala p-maps, respectively.

 ### 2.2 Anterior cingulate cortex (ACC)